apache/airflow/docs/apache-airflow/core-concepts/dags.rst

             t = EmptyOperator(task_id=option)
             first >> t >> last

-In general, we advise you to try and keep the *topology* (the layout) of your DAG tasks relatively stable; dynamic DAGs are usually better used for dynamically loading configuration options or changing operator options.
+In general, we advise you to try and keep the *topology* (the layout) of your DAG tasks relatively stable; dynamic Dags are usually better used for dynamically loading configuration options or changing operator options.

 DAG Visualization